gaballench/zootaxa-bst/README.md

 ## Introduction

 This package provides a bst reference style file for the journal zootaxa that publishes contributions in zoology and classification.
 This is a fork of `apa.bst` as provided by texlive since this style file resembled the most Zootaxa's own style.
 Further modifications were made to the code in order to generate in-text citations and bibliography sections appropriately.
+Although I have not tested the style with tools other than the texlive distribution under linux, it is expected to work on any platform and distribution that the apa.bst file does.
+Please see below under 'Bug reports and contributing' if something is not behaving as expected.

 ## Download